sikuli/sikuli/docs/source/region.rst

 		:return: a :py:class:`Match` object that contains the best match.
 In case thtat exception handling for :py:class:`FindFailed` is switched off by :py:func:setThrowException, *None* is returned if nothing is found.
-(Note: By default, the exception handling of :py:class:`FindFailed` is turned on).
+(Note: By default, the exception handling of FindFailed is turned on).

 		Find a particular GUI element, which is seen as the given image or text.
 The given file name of an image specifies the element's